Salvation

 Definition of Salvation

-Before explaining how the Shiva sādhana leads to salvation, we need to define the term.
+Before explaining how Shiva sādhana leads to salvation, we need to define the term.
 It has three meanings:

 Chanting of any Sanskrit mantra (or a name of God) leads one towards salvation.
 For this project, the name of “Shiva” is considered to be most efficacious.
-And the preferred mantra is “शिवाय नमः” (“Śivāya namaḥ“), which can be used in activity, without any counting or intense concentration.
-The reason for preferring this mantra is explained below.
+And the suggested mantra is:

 Final thought and transition

 One way to view reincarnation is that one dream ends and another dream begins.
 And, the final thought of the first dream becomes the seed for the following dream.
-As Bhagavad Gita verse 8.6 puts it, “Whatever object one remembers at the time of death, when one gives up the body … that very same object one attains.”
+As Bhagavad Gita verse 8:6 puts it, “Whatever object one remembers at the time of death, when one gives up the body … that very same object one attains.”

 Thus, for the purpose of gaining salvation, one is advised to think frequently of God (e.g. by chanting a chosen name of God), so that the thought of God is present in one’s mind at the time of transition to the next lifetime.
 The sādhana presented by this website facilitates the remembering of God in an easy way.

-Preferred Mantra
+Suggested Mantra

-For the Shiva Boons and Salvation, one needs a Sanskrit “mantra” that is suitable for “householders” to use in activity.
+For the Shiva Boons and Salvation project, one needs a Sanskrit “mantra” that is suitable for “householders” to use in activity.
 This mantra is not to be used for meditation, nor for “japa” (counting repetitions).
 Rather, one just repeats the mantra as desired in one’s daily activities.
 (It can be silent.)
-The preferred mantra is “शिवाय नमः” (“Śivāya namaḥ“).
+The recommended mantra is: “शिवाय नमः – शक्त्यै नमः” (“Shivāya namaḥ – Shaktyai namaḥ“).

 On a future webpage, we will discuss the possibility of using mantras other than the one given above, and explain how one could choose a more optimal mantra.
-For instance, a follower of Vishnu will find a mantra on the Vishnu webpage.
+For instance, a follower of Vishnu could use the mantra given on the Name of Rāma webpage.

-If you have not already done so, you will want to learn the procedure for gaining Boons from Shiva.
+If you have not already done so, you will certainly want to learn the procedure for gaining Boons from Shiva.